Hacker0x01/hacker101/sessions/crypto_attacks.md

 Crypto Attacks
 ==============

-In this session ...
+This is the second in a series of 3 sessions on practical cryptography.
+In this session we'll talk about a number of practical attacks you can use on cryptosystems in the real world.

 What you'll learn
 -----------------

-- Required tools
-- Thinking like a breaker
+- Stream cipher key reuse
+- ECB block reordering
-- Attacker-defender imbalance
+- ECB decryption
-- Lightweight threat assessment and prioritization
+- Padding and padding oracles
-- How to write good bug reports
-- Reflected XSS (Cross-Site Scripting)
+- Hash length extension

 Video
 -----